-The announcement of the new funding comes hard on the heels of a new agreement between BioVale and its French counterpart, the Industries & Agro-Resources (IAR) cluster.
-The memorandum of understanding signed by the partners on Saturday will lead to joint research and development projects; staff and student exchanges; shared access to facilities; and co-operation on developing new markets for UK and French bio-based businesses.
+The MoU was signed by the Chair of BioVale's steering group, Professor Deborah Smith OBE, and the President of the Industries & Agro-Resources' (IAR) cluster, Dominique Dutartre.
+This agreement between two pioneering innovation clusters is a significant development, which will lead to joint research and development projects; staff and student exchanges; shared access to facilities; and co-operation on developing new markets for UK and French bio-based businesses.

 Deborah Smith said: "We want BioVale and IAR to work with the most innovative researchers and the most forward-looking companies in the world.
 Both partners have an impressive record of working with global industry partners and small businesses, and extensive collaboration between the two clusters will help us both to achieve much more in the future."

 Dominique Dutartre added: "Of particular significance is shared access to demonstration facilities in novel areas, such as the latest biorefining techniques.
 Such facilities are crucial for innovation.
 Through this partnership, we are creating exciting opportunities for large industry partners, and also for smaller enterprises that often don’t have resources to invest in facilities, however big the potential rewards."

 Councillor James Alexander, leader of City of York Council added : "We see clearly the potential for significant economic growth arising from this collaboration, for the city and beyond, as part of a global bioeconomy.
 York is already at the forefront of global research and development activity in this area as home to an internationally competitive research and development base in the sector.
 This, coupled with the already strong business base across the wider region, makes Yorkshire and Humber uniquely positioned to take advantage of the inward investment, employment and export opportunities it will bring."